kaanblgn/DataStructures/README.md

 # DataStructures
-Data Structure Codes to work with using java
+Data Structure and algorithm codes to work with, using java 11.
+Might upgrade to java 17 directly.